iolk/eloquent-advanced-filters/README.md

 }
 ```

-And than you can make queries like
+You can then make queries to your API like this:

 ```
 /users?filters[posts][likes][$gte]=25&sort=name
 ```

-where your request payload is
+The request payload for this query would be:

 ```php
 [